-ACMF currently has 500 Armenian babies enrolled in the Milk Fund Program and provides formula for nine months.
-We see the increasing need in Armenia and want to expand the Program to ensure that these infants receive formula through 12 months.
+ACMF currently has 500 Armenian babies enrolled in the Milk Fund Program and provides formula for 12 months.

 Please join us in celebrating 30 years of service for the ACMF and give the gift of love and nutrition to Armenia’s babies.
 Help us make a difference in their precious lives!